fmauquie/react-angular/README.md

 `ReactAngular` will render the AngularJS template in a wrapper `div`.
 The wrapper `div` is fully customizable (see Advanced Usage below).

-Once the template rendered, `ReactAngular` will leave the control to AngularJS for the template updates.
+Once the template is rendered, `ReactAngular` will leave the control to AngularJS for DOM updates.
 Props updates will _not_ be applied.

-The AngularJS application must already be started (module must be defined and `ng-app` must be present on a parent element).
+The AngularJS application must already be started (Angular module must be defined and `ng-app` must be present on a parent element).

 ## Basic Props